Alexander V. Fraser: Later career

 In 1856 Fraser successfully lobbied for the building of a new steam-powered cutter, Harriet Lane, at New York, despite the previous failures.
 However this brought him into conflict with the Assistant Secretary of the Navy, who opposed the project, and he was removed from the service.
 He then became a marine insurance agent in New York.

-Fraser attempted to rejoin the Revenue Marine during the Civil War as President Lincoln signed a commission reinstating Fraser as Captain, however he was unable to serve.
+Fraser attempted to rejoin the Revenue-Marine during the Civil War as President Lincoln signed a commission reinstating Fraser as a captain, however he was unable to serve.
 He died in Brooklyn in 1868.